Sgt. Francis Sommer (May 12, 1983 - February 11, 2011) |

 It’s important to note that these veterans benefit from regular visits to monitor their progress at re-establishing themselves as productive citizens.

-ready for distribution.
+New crockpots ready for distribution. |

 Francis’s family has been honored many times over by the generosity of all who make this effort possible and by the thoughtful and gracious energy of the staff at the Kansas City VA Voluntary Services Department.
 Surely, there’s no better evidence that Francis’s spirit thrives among all of the lives he has touched.